-The Air Conditioning system is 120 volt (220 overseas) AC powered and powered from the AC Distribution Panel.
+The Air Conditioning system is 120 volt AC powered and powered from the AC sub panel at the lower helm.

 The cooling water pump is controlled by a relay at the compressor and is energized when the Air Conditioning Compressor comes on.